 An email will be sent to each applicant at the email address provided during the application process when they are approved to take the Qualifying Examination.
 It is the candidate's responsibility to ensure that both their email address and physical mailing address are current and correct.
 The email will also contain information for contacting a Pearson VUE Testing Center to schedule a seat for the examination.
-This should be done by March 30, 2020, as after March 30th seats held by ABOG at the Pearson VUE Testing Centers will be released.
-Candidates are urged to obtain a seat as soon as possible after notification of eligibility to avoid long-distance travel to a site with an available seat.
-Seats at Pearson VUE Testing Centers in individual cities are limited and are assigned on a first-come, first-served basis.
-No refund will be offered to candidates who fail to obtain a seat at their preferred examination center.
-No candidate may schedule a seat after June 7, 2020.
+Candidates are urged to obtain a seat as soon as possible after notification of approval to avoid long-distance travel to a site with an available seat.
+On April 26, 2023, the ABOG reserved seats held at the Pearson VUE centers will be released.
+After that date, it will be harder for candidates to reserve a seat at their preferred site.
+Seats in individual cities are limited and are assigned on a first-come, first-served basis.
+ABOG will not refund any portion of the test fee if a candidate is not able to reserve a seat at their preferred testing center.